BernardoJimenez/Large-Data-Transformation-Project/README.md

 It did, but I changed all variables and components to make it unidentifiable with the company's assignment, so it won't work if you try to run it on your machine.
 However, if you read the Assignment Instructions PDF, you'll see that my code follows all conventions necessary to theoretically run.
-If I changed it back to the original it would run fune and produce the output described in the PDF.
+If I changed it back to the original it would run fine and produce the output described in the PDF.

 Where can I find the original assignment instructions?
 I wrote them up in the Assignment Instructions PDF included here.